MIT-SPARK/semantic_inference/README.md

 `semantic_inference` was primarily developed by [Nathan Hughes](https://mit.edu/sparklab/people.html) at the [MIT-SPARK Lab](https://mit.edu/sparklab), assisted by [Yun Chang](https://mit.edu/sparklab/people.html), [Jared Strader](https://mit.edu/sparklab/people.html), [Aaron Ray](https://mit.edu/sparklab/people.html), and [Dominic Maggio](https://mit.edu/sparklab/people.html).
 A full list of contributors is maintaned [here](contributors.md).
 We welcome additional contributions!

+## Filing Issues

+Please understand that this is research code maintained by busy graduate students, **which comes with some caveats**:
+  1. We do our best to maintain and keep the code up-to-date, but things may break or change occasionally
+  2. We do not have bandwidth to help adapt the code to new applications
+  3. The documentation, code-base and installation instructions are geared towards practitioners familiar with ROS

+> **:warning: Warning**<br>
+> We don't support other platforms.
+Issues requesting support on other platforms (e.g., Ubuntu 18.04, Windows) will be summarily closed.

+Thank you in advance for your understanding!

 ## Getting started